ydagne/LAMP-server/README.md

     # mysql -u root -p

 Then create a database.
-For example, the following command creates a database called <em>wp</em>
+For example, the following command creates a database called **wp**

     > CREATE DATABASE wp;

 Then create a user account which Wordpress will use to access the database.
-For example, the following command creates an account with username _wpUser_ and password _wpPass123_
+For example, the following command creates an account with username **wpUser** and password **wpPass123**

     > CREATE USER wpUser@localhost IDENTIFIED BY 'wpPass123';